 The majority of community engagement has been conducted through the By-law Compliance, Security and Licensing Department.
-This paper is being released to the established community working group for review and comment.
+This paper is being released online to the public and established community working group for review and comment.
 Comments received will further inform this paper and the preliminary recommendations.
 In addition, Planning Staff attended a food vehicle stakeholder meeting to present topics of this paper and information regarding the Zoning By-law amendment.
 This was an opportunity to hear feedback from food vehicle stakeholders.